About

 An idea became reality

-They kicked the idea around for nearly a year, but in early 2013 they hit on the idea of using Westmere Farm to the host the whole festival.
-Martin and Andy broached the idea with Sue and Andrew Wells (the owners of Westmere) and despite some raised eyebrows and a lot of questions, they agreed and the rest as they say is history!
+They kicked the idea around for nearly a year, but in early 2013 they hit on the idea of using Westmere Farm to host the whole festival.
+Martin and Andy broached the idea with Sue and Andrew Wells, the owners of Westmere, and despite some raised eyebrows and plenty of questions they agreed, and the rest, as they say, is history.

-From the first festival held in September 2013, it has continued to grow year on year and become one of the most popular events on the birding calendar.
-Bird migration is one of the great wonders of the natural world and Spurn is arguably the best place in Britain to witness this spectacle.
-The Festival is now staged jointly by the Spurn Bird Observatory Trust (SBOT) and the British Trust for Ornithology (BTO).
-This partnership has helped the festival continue to grow and become much more professional, while at the same time keeping the friendly, welcoming feel.
+From the first festival held in September 2013, it has continued to grow year on year and has become one of the most popular events on the birding calendar.
+Bird migration is one of the great wonders of the natural world, and Spurn is arguably the best place in Britain to witness this spectacle.

 Something for everyone

-The festival has something for everyone – guided walks, lunchtime talks, exhibitors stalls with optics, books, artists, holidays etc., the famous Spurn Ladies providing food throughout and a headline guest speaker who will give a talk - now named the Andy Roadhouse Memorial Lecture in his honour - and hopefully lots of birds to see across the weekend
+The festival has something for everyone: guided walks, lunchtime talks, exhibitor stalls with optics, books, artists and holidays, the famous Spurn Ladies providing food throughout the weekend, and a headline guest speaker delivering the Andy Roadhouse Memorial Lecture, named in his honour.
+And hopefully there will be plenty of birds to see across the weekend.

-There are many walks taking place over the weekend - migration walks, bird identification walks, a bat walk on Friday evening and even a plant walk.
-From early morning Saturday and Sunday there are migration watches and bird ringing demonstrations taking place.
-There are also art classes on both days run by renowned artist Darren Woodhead with photography and digiscoping classes as well.
+There are many walks taking place, including migration walks, bird identification walks, a bat walk on Friday evening and even a plant walk.
+From early morning on Saturday and Sunday there will also be migration watches and bird ringing demonstrations.
+Art classes will run on both days with renowned artist Darren Woodhead, alongside photography classes led by Martin Standley.

-As part of the Festival, Spurn Bird Observatory and the British Trust for Ornithology run a competition to find the Martin Garner Spurn Young Birder of The Year - the competition named in Martin’s honour.
-This prestigious contest is open to all young birders up to the age of 16.
-With two categories, U13’s and U16’s - the winner of the U16’s competition receives a brand new pair of Swarovski binoculars very kindly donated by Swarovski Optik and the winner of the U13’s competition recieves a brand new pair of Opticron binoculars very kindly donated by Opticron.
+As part of the festival, Spurn Bird Observatory and the British Trust for Ornithology run a competition to find the Martin Garner Spurn Young Birder of the Year, named in Martin’s honour.
+This prestigious contest is open to young birders up to the age of 16.
+There are two categories, Under 13s and Under 16s.
+The winner of the Under 16s category receives a brand new pair of Swarovski binoculars very kindly donated by Swarovski Optik, and the winner of the Under 13s category receives a brand new pair of Opticron binoculars very kindly donated by Opticron.

 One of the most popular events on the birding calendar